Don Papa Baroko 40

 • The same bottle accompanied by its case...

 • A rum of Danish origin, distilled in the American Virgin Islands.
-Very tasty too...
+Very gourmand too...

-• The classic version, soon to be collector's item!
+• The classic version, soon to become a collector's item!